-Open hall hours: Wednesday 2:00 pm - 11:00 pm Thursday 2:00 pm - 11:00 pm
+Open hall hours: Wednesday Thursday 2:00 pm - 11:00 pm 2:00 pm - 11:00 pm

-Thursday 2:00 pm - 11:00 pm Friday 2:00 pm - 1:00 am Saturday 11:00 am - 1:00 am Sunday 11:00 am - 11:00 pm
+Friday 2:00 pm - 1:00 pm

+Saturday 11:00 am - 1:00 am

+Sunday 11:00 am - 11:00 pm

 During open hall hours, visitation is allowed in the living areas by members of the opposite sex.
 Stairwells are considered living areas and are subject to the hours stated in this policy.
 The door must remain ajar while a guest of the opposite sex is present in a student's room.
 Residents are expected to dress modestly so as to avoid embarrassment in anticipation of the presence of a guest during "open hall" hours.
 Additional open hall hours may also be established for a limited number of special occasions.
 Requests should be made to the RD for special open hall hours.